madhyastha/neurohackweek2017/_episodes/02-second-part.md

    Finally, you have 2 security groups.
 A security group has rules that allow traffic to or from associated instances (i.e., to prevent break-ins).

+3. On the leftmost menu bar are links to get to some of the pages that you can access from (2).
+We will refer to this navigation bar later.

 ![an image]({{site.root}}/fig/EC2Console.png)